 Routine Checkups

-Scheduling a routine check up with one of our dentists every six months can significantly reduce the likelihood of developing serious oral health complications.
-In fact, the American Dental Association recommends twice-yearly checkups to screen for oral cancer, periodontal disease, tooth decay, new cracks in the teeth, or old dental work that may have been compromised.
-By assessing these issues shortly after they arise, our dentists can provide prompt treatment, including tooth-colored fillings, dental crowns, inlays, or onlays.
+Scheduling a routine checkup with one of our dentists every six months can significantly reduce the likelihood of developing serious oral health complications.
+The American Dental Association recommends twice-yearly checkups to screen for oral cancer, periodontal disease, tooth decay, new cracks in the teeth, or damaged dental work.
+By identifying these concerns as they arise, our dentists can provide prompt treatments, including tooth-colored fillings, root canal therapy, dental crowns, inlays, or onlays.

 Endodontics / Root Canal Therapy